brytebee/tic_tac_toe_/README.md

 go to the folder inside your terminal and type RSpec

 ## Testing
-> In this project, we used Rspec to test all the methods. do this steps: 1/navigate to "ruby_testing" directory inside the project 2/ run "rspec spec/enu_test.rb"
+In this project, we used Rspec to test all the methods. do this steps:
+- [x] Navigate to "ruby_testing" directory inside the project.
+- [x] Run "rspec spec/enu_test.rb"

-or just run this command(rspec ruby_testing/spec/enu_test.rb)
+- or just run this command(rspec ruby_testing/spec/enu_test.rb)

 ### Prerequisites